Get Your Employment Arbitration Case Packet — File in San Diego Without a Lawyer

 FAQ

-- Most employment arbitrations in San Diego conclude within 6 to 12 months from the filing date, depending on the case complexity and arbitrator availability.
+Most employment arbitrations conclude within 6 to 12 months from filing, depending on case complexity and procedural steps.

 San Diego business errors risking your employment dispute success